CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Universes-and-More-Inductive-Types.lagda.md

 * $x^{y + z} = (x^y) × (x^z)$,
 * $(x^y)^z = x^{y×z}$.

-(mvrnote: These equations are nicely formatted on the website version.)
+(These equations are a bit hard to read in the editor, but they're nicely formatted on the website version.)

 ::: Aside:
 In ordinary set-based mathematics, this is sometimes known as